 Otherwise, a page is identical to a post except for the layout: post

-and lack of any category
+and lack of any category or tags entries in the YAFM block.

 For more info, read the Jekyll Quick Start